 We teach some subjects separately, these are Reading, Writing, Mathematics, Religious Education, Personal Social & Health Education, Physical Education and in Y5 & Y6 Science.

 Connected Creative Curriculum

 The children are curious and love learning about the world around them.
 They are interested in all sorts of areas from learning about planets, dinosaurs, how machines and gadgets work, why things happen, how people lived in the past as well as learning about different countries.
 It helps children to make more sense of their learning and motivates them to want to learn more if learning is taught in themes or topics.
 These themes includes History, Geography, Design and Technology, Art and Music and form our Connected Creative Curriculum.

-This curriculum map shows the main themes for children in Years 1 to 6.
-As parents, you will receive a letter at the beginning of each theme outlining what the children will learn, and at the end you will receive an invitation to celebrate this!
+As parents, you will receive a flyer at the beginning of each half term outlining what the children will learn and how you can help at home.
+Towards the end of the topic you will receive an invitation to celebrate their learning!
 You may be invited to visit a cafe, or attend a circus, or visit an art gallery the children have developed.
 We know the children get very excited about you coming, and that many of you enjoy seeing how well your children are doing.